The 16 Best Inspirational Books for Women to read in 2023

 Actually, I really like the practices the author does when she feels bad (let me put it this way).
 They teach me how to calm down and get refueled in a better way.

 So, I would recommend this book to people who are raised in this culture but somehow feel doubted if that's really the value of life we should establish.

 If you are only interested in a girl’s hiking experience, not for the Oscar nomination for best actress or the halo of the famous director, or to appreciate the well-maintained face of the former "American Sweetheart", don't look at it.
 The movie is out.
 It's better to read a novel.
-The novel is frank, humorous, inspirational, easy to understand, and there is not so much jerky vocabulary.
+The novel is frank, humorous, inspirational, and easy to understand, and there is not so much jerky vocabulary.

 The novel is not only an exhaustive travel narrative but also a record of the spiritual growth of the author Cheryl.
 She has divorced her parents since she was a child, and she remembers the violence of her father and the hardships of life.
 Fortunately, her mother is strong and optimistic.
 She has been in a close relationship with her since she was a child, and her mother is like her spiritual support.

 When she was 22 years old, her mother suddenly died of cancer.
 She felt abandoned by the whole world.
 From then on, she was devastated.
-She did not finish college, was promiscuous, had drug abuse, abortion, divorce, and she was sinking deeper and deeper into the whirlpool of self-destruction.
+She did not finish college, was promiscuous, had drug abuse, abortion, and divorce, and she was sinking deeper and deeper into the whirlpool of self-destruction.
 In the summer of 1995, at the age of 26, she trekked on PCT for 94 days alone, covering a total of more than 1,700 kilometers.